E-mail the Webmaster: Dan Byrnes

 New research on problem names, problem people.
 Brief notes only

-gaps.htm - Lines for new research - 1 (beginning with an attack on the views of Lyndon LaRouche) A newly-arising series of seven files where the author identifies some gaps in existing narratives and tries to fill in the gaps.
+gaps.htm - Lines for new research - page still in development (beginning with an attack on the views of Lyndon LaRouche) A newly-arising series of seven files where the author identifies some gaps in existing narratives and tries to fill in the gaps.
 File7 will have notes on the Signers of the American Declaration of Independence.
 Not all files of this series are uploaded yet.

 Ideas on working with Genealogy - a page now being redesigned